bobbyiliev/101-linux-commands-ebook/ebook/en/content/002-the-cd-command.md

 The `cd` command is used to change the current working directory *(i.e., in which the current user is working)*.
 The "cd" stands for 'change directory.' an it is one of the most frequently used commands in the Linux terminal.

+The `cd` command stands for `chdir` (**Ch**ange **Dir**ectory), Often combined with the `ls` command that shows files and folders, `cd` allows you to navigate through folders/directorys, Much like navigating through chapters and pages in a book.

+It Normally Lists the files and directories in ascending alphabetical order after typing `cd` and pressing `TAB` 2 times.

 ### Examples of uses: